thordreier/ParseConfig/FUNCTIONS.md

     -Type <String>
         Not used at the moment
+        Config file format

     -Interface [<SwitchParameter>]
+        Return interfaces as objects

     -CustomType <String[]>
+        Return a custom type from config file as object

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,